FoggyPunk/StreamTweak/README.md

 > ⚠️ **Note on Installer Warnings:** When downloading the installer, Windows SmartScreen or your browser may show a security warning.
 This happens because the executable is not signed with a commercial code‑signing certificate — a common situation for open‑source projects.
 You can safely choose **Keep** / **Keep anyway**.
 The full source code is available in this repository for inspection.

+## 🔗 StreamLight — The Companion Client

+[StreamLight](https://github.com/FoggyBytes/StreamLight) is the official companion client for StreamTweak — a fork of [Moonlight](https://github.com/moonlight-stream/moonlight-qt) that integrates StreamTweak directly into the streaming client UI.

+With StreamLight, you can manage host NIC speed without leaving the client:

+- **Show host NIC speed** — query StreamTweak on the host and see the current Ethernet adapter speed at a glance
+- **Set host to 1 Gbps** — send the speed-change command to StreamTweak from the client before connecting, with a built-in 10-second countdown and a 30-second auto-revert if no connection is made

+StreamLight and StreamTweak are designed to work together, giving you full control over the streaming setup from both sides of the connection.

+> StreamLight is available for **Windows only** and requires StreamTweak to be installed and running on the host PC.

 ## 🔥 Key Features

 ### 🛜 Network & Streaming Intelligence